 Neither did Piaget detect that quantum computing in its turn can be split in two phases:

-Sublime and dangerous accomplishments accompany the learning linked to quantum computing.
+Contentedness, danger, and suffering accompany the learning linked to quantum computing.
 Leonardo da Vinci, for example, used the 2nd. attention in designing new cannons; and sought the 3rd.
 Attention in painting 'Mona Lisa' (now at the Louvre Museum) and the 'Nativity.'

 In its turn, John Watson (1994) detected the presence of conditional (or less-than-perfect) probability during the first year of life of normal children.

-Watson and the two babies had discovered that a power exists that differs from having or not having total control.
+Watson and the two babies had discovered that a power exists that differs from having or not having total control; as in a Democracy that uses less-than-perfect control to pursue Progress.

-Cassella (2018c) attached that power to the quantum computing that guides less-than-perfect control in mediating between the 100% perfection attached to our self and the maddening imperfection we attribute to the people we cannot control 100%.
+Cassella (2018c) attached that power to the quantum computing that mediates between the 100% perfection attached to our self and the maddening imperfection we attribute to the people we cannot control 100%.

 Here is a familiar scenario: A little girl, while lying in bed at dawn, sings sweetly to her doll.
 The song she sings is the very song that her mother has sung to her the night before.
 Thus, while singing, the girl is pretending that she is the doll’s mother and that her doll is herself.
 This theatrical feat appears to be a piece of cake; and yet acting relies on the use of a mysterious cognitive ability, whose deficiency is the cause of the spectrum of odd behaviors observed in autism.